sahilrajput03/learn-raspberrypi/README.md

 noip2 -K 702 		# Delete an existing configuration running task. sudo noip2 -C 		# Use this command to create a new config after terminating a existing running process.

-**IMPORTANT After installation**

-Give read permission to the configuration file to all the users by below command, and the `.profile` file would be able to run use the configuration without any silly error, yikes!!
+**IMPORTANT After installating noip2** give read permission to the configuration file to all the users by below command, and the `.profile` file would be able to run use the configuration without any silly error, yikes!!